 - New York's Chinatown Tongs are a major force in DMZ, especially due to their cunning leader Wilson.

-- Sin City mentions Tongs being present in the town but they have yet to appear in the series.
+- Sin City mentions Tongs being present in the town (Miho once needed saving from a bunch of Tongs) but they have yet to appear in the series.

 - Darcy Parker in Strangers in Paradise supposedly had Triad connections.
 Since she began her criminal empire in her native Hong Kong, this is not surprising.